 What To Serve With Avocado Burgers

 Every burger needs sides!
-Here’s what you can serve with your avocado burgers:
+Here’s what you can serve with your burger with avocado:

 - 1 tablespoon mayonnaise, Greek yogurt, or sour cream